bwakedavis/bwakedavis.github.io/content/blog/typescript/index.markdown

 tsc --init
 ```

-Edit the generated file according to your preffered configurations
+Edit the generated file according to your preferred configurations

 ```json
 target: "es6",